SQL you know but type safe parameterized, expressive & portable

 Driver Usage

 The same APIs are available across all drivers, so you can easily switch between them.
-They include both sync APIs recommended for SQLite libraries that use SQLite's native blocking APIs, whilst async APIs should be used for all other databases, e.g. PostgreSQL and MySQL.
+They include both sync APIs recommended for SQLite libraries that use SQLite's native blocking APIs, whilst async APIs should be used for all other remote databases, e.g. PostgreSQL and MySQL.

 Example of using the Bun SQLite driver: